Unidata/siphon/CONTRIBUTING.md

     pip install pytest
     py.test

-Make your change.
+Create a new branch within your respository and make your change.
 Add tests for your change.
 Make the tests pass:

     py.test